Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Methods

-The end-to-end closed-loop flowchart is depicted in Figure~\ref{fig:workflow}b.
-Beginning with a user prompt that specifies the target reaction and adsorbates, the agent proceeds through the following stages: obtaining an initial candidate list, retrieving crystal structures, optionally applying surface modifications, evaluating adsorption energies via the AdsorbML--UMA pipeline, checking whether the computed descriptors satisfy the acceptance criteria, and, if the result is a near-miss, iterating back to modify the surface and re-evaluate.
-The following subsubsections describe each of the five MCP servers in detail.
-A complete example of the MCP tool-call sequence and JSON outputs for a single material screening is provided in Section~S2, and a representative user prompt is given in Section~S1.
+The user-prompt driven end-to-end flowchart is depicted in Figure~\ref{fig:workflow}b.
+The user guidance prompt is passed to the agent, and it is empowered as the autonomous primary decision-maker to specify the operational requirements, target adsorbates, and descriptor criteria for success.
+Subsequently, the agent proceeds through the following stages: obtaining an initial candidate list, retrieving crystal structures, optionally applying material modifications, evaluating adsorption energies via the AdsorbML-UMA pipeline, checking whether the computed descriptors satisfy the acceptance criteria, and, if the result is a near-miss, iterating back to modify the structure and re-evaluate.
+The following subsections describe each of the five MCP servers in detail.
+An example of the MCP tool-call sequence and JSON outputs for a single material screening is provided in Section~S2, and a representative user guidance prompt is given in Section~S1.